 Motion Picture Arts

-The Motion Picture Arts Diploma Program was designed from the ground up for creative-minded individuals to tell their stories through the power of Film.
-This 10-month program is tailored to give students the technical skills, knowledge and network connections required to get started in this industry.
+The Motion Picture Arts Diploma Program was designed for creative individuals who want to tell stories through film.
+This 10-month program is built to give students the technical skills, knowledge, and industry connections needed to begin working in the film and media industry.

-RAIS offers a highly focused and intensive curriculum, which allows students to create their own projects and build on their professional portfolios.
-We restrict the class size to a maximum of 15 students to ensure unprecedented one on one time with the equipment and industry professional instructors.
-The Motion Picture Arts Program delivers the practical skills, techniques and technology necessary for the next generation of filmmakers to create, promote and distribute their work.
+RAIS offers a focused and intensive curriculum that allows students to create their own projects while building a strong professional portfolio.
+Class sizes are limited to a maximum of 15 students to allow for meaningful one-on-one time with equipment and instructors who are active in the industry.
+The Motion Picture Arts program is built around developing practical skills, techniques, and technical knowledge so students can create, promote, and share their work.

 The Rais Difference

-• Quality education without the excessive tuition costs or 1-2 year commitments required by most other schools.
+• Quality education without the excessive tuition costs or multi-year commitments common at out-of-province schools

-• Unparalleled access to the production facility and camera equipment for students to create their movies.
+• Extensive access to production facilities and camera equipment for student projects

-• Less note taking, more writing, directing, shooting, editing & creating effects.
+• Less note taking, more writing, directing, shooting, editing, and creating effects

-Small class sizes, taught by instructors still working in the industry.
+• Small class sizes taught by instructors actively working in the industry

-Music Video Project – Students work with local musicians to create a music video.
+Students collaborate with a band or singer/songwriter to plan and create a music video.

-Final Film Project – In addition to the class projects, each student will be responsible for an individual final project.
-Students not only have complete creative control, but also full access to RAIS equipment and facilities to create, film and produce this final project.
-Students will also work one-on-one with an Audio Engineering student to create the sound design and 5.1 surround mix for the film.
-Final projects will be premiered at a local theatre at the end of the term.
+In addition to class projects, each student produces an original short film.
+Students have full creative control and access to RAIS equipment and facilities throughout production.
+Film students are paired with Audio Engineering students to complete sound design and a 5.1 surround mix.
+The finished films premiere at a local theatre at the end of the term.

 Total Weeks: 41